okta/terraform-provider-oktapam/docs/resources/group.md

 ### Optional

-- `roles` (Set of String) A list of roles for the Group.
+- `roles` (Set of String) A list of roles for the ASA Group.
 Options are 'access_user', 'access_admin', and 'reporting_user'.

 ### Read-Only

-- `deleted_at` (String) The UTC time of resource deletion.
+- `deleted_at` (String) The UTC time when the resource was deleted.
 Format is '2022-01-01 00:00:00 +0000 UTC'.
 - `id` (String) The ID of this resource.

 ## Import